Are YOU at risk of a severe vitamin D deficiency?

-And, we asked Naomi, who is London-based and holds regular workshops and classes how to include more Vitamin D in our diet every day:
+We asked Naomi, who is London-based and holds regular workshops and classes how to include more vitamin D in our diet every day:

 She says: “Vitamin D can be found in many foods such as salmon and other oily fish including herring, trout and sardines, all of which are a lean source of protein and benefit from omega 3 fatty acids.
 You can easily add one of these superfood fish into your weekly dinner rotation.

 “To meet your daily requirements and to avoid a vitamin D deficiency you need only one small piece of salmon, while shopping for your fish choose wild over farmed when available.

 “Eggs are also a rich source of vitamin D with 2 large eggs providing one-tenth of your daily needs, the vitamin D is however found in the yolk so ensure you consume the whole egg to benefit.
 Opt for organic free range eggs where possible for maximum nutritional benefit.